 Red chilli The big fat chillis are relatively mild, so do add this even if you don’t like too much heat.
 Remove the seeds for a very mild dahl, or leave them in for a bit more spice.

 Curry powder Again I specified this to cut down on preparation time, but you can use your own blend of spices if you prefer.
-You could use 1 tsp each of ground cumin, ground coriander, turmeric, cinnamon and crushed mustard seeds.
+You could use 1 teaspoon each of ground cumin, ground coriander, turmeric, cinnamon and crushed mustard seeds.

 Vegetable stock powder Do check it is vegan – some brands of vegetable stock contain a small amount of milk powder so check labels carefully.